Wesleyan-Media-Project/fb_ads_import/README.md

 ### API utilization and request slowdown

 Requests to the API are subject to rate limits.
 The app owned by the Wesleyan Media Project has been categorized as a "business use case" (BUC) and is subject to the BUC limits described on this page: <https://developers.facebook.com/docs/graph-api/overview/rate-limiting/>.
+The rate limits may be different for other types of users, you can check the unitilization record described below to see the keep track of your utilization record.

 Below is an example of the utilization record.
 This record is included into the header of the request returned by the server.
 The name of the header field is `X-Business-Use-Case-Usage`.
 The BUC number of the app has been replaced with `xxxx`.